-When it comes to parenthood, the legal rights you have to your child are important.
+When it comes to parenthood, the legal rights you have to your child are essential.
 Paternity is an issue that many fathers face, and those issues can be resolved with the help of a family law attorney.

 What is Paternity?